 B.A.
 (Hons) (Laurentian) M.A., Ph.D (Queen’s)

 My research considers the politics of ethnically divided societies as well as peace processes and democratization in post-conflict states.
-Broadly, I’m interested in the processes and institutions that facilitate democracy, security and stability in post-conflict settings, with a specific focus on power-sharing.
+Broadly, I’m interested in the processes and institutions that facilitate democracy, security and stability in post-conflict settings, with a focus on power-sharing arrangements.
 Specifically, I am interested in how power-sharing governments handle political crises, the incentive structures for ethnopolitical moderation and extremism that power-sharing offers, and how power-sharing arrangements can be made more inclusive of identities beyond the ethnonational divide.

 I am currently working on three long-term projects:

 1) I am the principal investigator on a 2-year SSHRC Insight Development Grant (2016-18).
 For this project, Dr. Joanne McEvoy (University of Aberdeen, Scotland) and I are investigating the normative and instrumental reasons why third-party mediators turn to power-sharing strategies during peace negotiations.
 We focus on the role of external actors at two critical statebuilding moments: the negotiation stage that culminates in the adoption of an inclusive and sustainable institutional package and the post-conflict implementation stage, when third parties find themselves re-engaged in the external governance of self-determination disputes.

 Power-Sharing and Political Stability in Deeply Divided Societies.
 Security and Governance Series.
 Routledge.
 2014.

 Power-Sharing: Empirical and Normative Challenges.
 Co-edited with John McGarry.
 Routledge Studies on Challenges, Crises and Dissent in World Politics.
 Routledge.
-Forthcoming 2017.
+2017.